-In the second experiment, QU, QW, QC, and P-QC methods are employed to cluster queries that are intentionally designed to have ambiguous meanings.
+In the second experiment, QU, QW, QC and P-QC methods are employed to cluster queries which are intentionally designed to have ambiguous meanings.
 Again, the results are compared to our predefined clusters in terms of precision and recall.
-We analyze the performance of P-QC method using precision-recall figures and best F-measure values.
+We analyze the performance of P-QC method using precision-recall figures and best Fmeasure values.

-Fig. 9 shows the precision-recall figures of P-QC methods.
+Fig. 10 shows the precision-recall figures of P-QC methods.
 The solid line is the precision-recall graph if only initial clustering is performed.
 We can observe that recall is max out at 0.62.
-The other three lines illustrate how community merging can further improve recall beyond the limit of initial clustering.
+The other three lines illustrate how community merging can further improve recall be-

+TABLE 9 BEST F-MEASURE VALUES OF QU, QW, QC AND P-QC METHODS FOR THE 2ND EXPERIMENT yond the limit of initial clustering.
 We observe that the timing for switching from initial clustering to community merging is very important to the precision and recall of the final query clusters.
-When initial clustering is stopped too early (see the dark-triangle and white-triangle graphs in Fig. 9), initial clustering achieves high precision and low recall, as can be expected, but community merging fails to improve the recall-it drags down precision without improving recall.
-The drop of precision is due to easy merging of identical queries from different users, thus generating a single big cluster without personalization benefit.
+When initial clustering is stopped too early (see the dark-triangle and white-triangle graphs in Fig. 10), initial clustering achieves high precision and low recall, as can be expected, but community merging fails to improve the recall - it drags down precision without improving recall.
+The drop of precision is due to easy merging of identical queries from different users, and thus generating a single big cluster without personalization benefit.